bopher/cache/README.md

 ### Put

-Put a new value to cache.
+A new value to cache.

 ```go
 // Signature: